Mammoth Memory

 Take them away `=` `-1`

-So the value between the first term and the consistent difference `=-1`
+The value before the first term `=-1`

 iii.
 Adding the two together we get the formula for this sequence as: